niamtokik/cozo/notes/0001-integrating-cozodb-in-erlang-ecosystem/README.md

 > been applied to problems in data integration, networking, program
 > analysis, and more.[^datalog-wikipedia]

-Datalog is greatly inspired from Prolog, and because many Datalog implementation are not free and open-source, I will try to explain the concept behind Datalog using Prolog.
-When programming with Logic Programming languages like Prolog, a knowledge base is accessible during the execution of the program.
+*Datalog* is greatly inspired from *Prolog*, and because many *Datalog* implementation are not free or open-source, this part of the article will try to explain the concept behind Datalog using *Prolog*.
+When programming with Logic Programming languages like *Prolog*, a *knowledge base* is accessible during the execution of the program.
 You can see it as a database containing terms for the moment.
 If you can add terms, you can also design them.
 In the following examples, [SWI Prolog](https://www.swi-prolog.org/)[^swi-prolog] REPL will be used by invocaking the command `swipl`.